Giclée

 Giclée (/ʒiːˈkleɪ/ zhee-KLAY) describes digital prints intended as fine art and produced by inkjet printers.
 The term is a neologism, ultimately derived from the French word gicleur, coined in 1991 by printmaker Jack Duganne.
 The name was originally applied to fine art prints created on a modified Iris printer in a process invented in the late 1980s.
 It has since been used widely to mean any fine-art printing, usually archival, printed by inkjet.
-It is often used by artists, galleries, and print shops for their high quality printing, but is also used generically for art printing of any quality.
+It is often used by artists, galleries, and print shops to describe high-quality inkjet-based fine-art printing; however, in broader and informal usage, the term may also be applied generically to art prints of varying quality.

 Origins

 The word giclée was adopted by Jack Duganne around 1990.
 He was a printmaker working at Nash Editions.
 He wanted a name for the new type of prints they were producing on a modified Iris printer, a large-format, high-resolution industrial prepress proofing inkjet printer on which the paper receiving the ink is attached to a rotating drum.
 The printer was adapted for fine-art printing.
 Duganne wanted a word that would differentiate such prints from regular commercial Iris prints then used as proofs in the commercial printing industry.